Introduction

 The week before your start date should focus on practical preparation rather than technical cramming.
 You will learn the job through training and doing the work itself.

 Physical and mental preparation builds reserves for the demanding period ahead.
-Sleep well, exercise, and adopt the humble learner mindset that serves analysts well.
+Sleep well, exercise daily, and adopt the humble learner mindset that serves analysts well.
+Start from your strongest physical and mental condition.

 Strategic relationship groundwork accelerates your integration.
-Connect with incoming classmates, seek advice from recent analysts, and research key people in your group.
+Connect with incoming classmates, seek advice from recent analysts, and research key people in your group including the staffer.

 Personal life organization minimizes distractions once work begins.
-Handle outstanding tasks, establish support systems, and communicate with friends and family about your upcoming availability constraints.
+Handle outstanding tasks, establish support systems for meals and cleaning, and communicate with friends and family about your upcoming availability constraints.

 Starting Strong